Open-Minds-Lab/MRdataset/docs/usage.rst

 The most important method is ``import_dataset``.
 The dataset type such as ``dicom`` or ``bids`` can be specified using the ``ds_format`` argument.

-First of all, you have to import the relevant module

 .. code:: python

     from MRdataset import import_dataset